sikessle/htwg-lab-cloud/instance/image/README.md

 run `image-virtualbox-to-openstack.sh <FULL-IMAGE-PATH-TO-VDI-SNAPSHOT>`

 **WARNING**: Specify the path to the SNAPSHOT of the image, otherwise the snapshots are ignored and only the base vdi will be converted.

+## Details

+The following files have been edited:

+- /etc/default/grub and then run update-grub to enable serial console on OpenStack
+- /etc/network/interfaces
+- openssh-server config files to enable password login